 - Reduced environmental impact: Private wells use fewer chemicals and ensure the water they put back into the environment is as clean and natural as possible, lessening the environmental strain caused by industrialized water plants.

 - Improved access to fresher water: With convenient access to cleaner water, you’ll drink more of it.
 Staying hydrated promotes skin health and reduces inflammation in joints and muscles.

-Water wells also come with their own set of drawbacks, such as:
+Water wells also come with their own set of drawbacks and disadvantages, such as:

-- Electrical dependence: Well water requires an electrical pump, so if the power goes out, you’ll lose water access.
+- Electrical dependence: The first disadvantage of using well water is that it requires an electrical pump.
+Therefore, if the power goes out, you’ll lose water access.

 - Potential contamination: Runoff from farms, nuclear power plants, septic tanks and other sources can infiltrate damaged water wells and diminish water quality.